synle/restapi-typescript-decorators/README.md

 - [X] Deploy to npm modules instead of using github
 - [X] Support to instantiate multiple classes, useful when we need to support Api with different tokens.
 - [X] Support for authorization (Bearer token at the monent)
-- [] Support for other authorization types: Digest, Basic, etc...
+- [ ] Support for other authorization types: Digest, Basic, etc...
+- [ ] Add API retry actions
 - [ ] Integrate with CI pipeline to build stuffs automatically

 ### How to use